 Your privacy rights regarding your health information

-Right to see and copy your health record
+Right to access, review, and receive a copy of your health information

-We will provide a copy of your health record usually within 30 days.
+We will provide a copy of your medical record usually within 30 days.
 In certain situations, we may deny your request.
-If we do, we will tell you, in writing, our reasons for the denial and explain your right to have the denial reviewed.
+If we do, we will tell you, in writing, our reasons for the denial and explain how to have the denial reviewed.

-If you believe that a piece of important information is missing from your health record, you have the right to request that we add an amendment to your record.
+If you believe that important information is missing from your medical record, you have the right to request that we add an amendment to your record.
 Your request must be in writing, and it must contain the reason for your request.
-To submit your request, please contact the facility where you received treatment, or the Privacy Office listed below.
+To submit your request, please contact the facility where you received treatment, or the MedStar Health Privacy Office listed below.
 We will make every effort to fulfill your request usually within 60 days.
-We may deny your request to amend your record if the information being amended was not created by us, if we believe that the information is already accurate and complete, or if the information is not contained in records that you would be permitted by law to see and copy.
+We may deny your request to amend your record if the information being amended was not created by us, if we believe that the information is already accurate and complete, or if the information would not be contained in records that you would be permitted by law to review and copy.
 If we deny your request, you will be notified in writing usually within 60 days.
-Even if we accept your amendment, we will not delete any information already in your records.

 Right to get a list of the disclosures we have made

-You have the right to request a list of the disclosures that we have made of your health information.
-This list is not required to include disclosures made for treatment, payment, and health care operations, and certain other disclosure exceptions.
+You have the right to request a list (i.e., accounting) of the disclosures that we have made of your health information for the six years prior to the date of your request.
+This list is not required to include disclosures made for treatment, payment, and healthcare operations, and certain other disclosure exceptions.
 Your request must be in writing and indicate in what form you want the list (for example, on paper, electronically).
-To request a list of disclosures, please contact the facility where you received treatment, or the Privacy Office listed below.
+To request a list of disclosures, please contact the facility where you received treatment, or the MedStar Health Privacy Office listed below.
 The first list you request in a 12-month period is free.
 For additional lists, we may charge a fee, as permitted by law.

 Right to request a restriction on certain uses or disclosures

-You have a right to request a restriction on how we use and disclose your medical information for treatment, payment and health care operations, and to certain family members or friends identified by you who are involved in your care or the payment of your care.
-We are not required to agree to your request and will notify you if we are unable to agree.
-Your request must be in writing and it must (1) describe what information you want to limit, (2) whether you want to limit our use, disclosure or both, and (3) to whom you want the limits to apply.
-In some instances, you may choose to pay for a healthcare item or service out of pocket rather than submit a claim to your insurance company.
-You may request that we not submit your medical information to a health plan or your insurance company, if you, or someone on your behalf, pays for the treatment or service out-of-pocket in full.
-To request this restriction, you must make your request in writing prior to the treatment or service.
-In your request you must tell us (1) what information you want to restrict and (2) and to what health plan the restriction applies.
+You have a right to request a restriction on how we use and disclose your medical information for treatment, payment, and healthcare operations, and to certain family members or friends identified by you, who are involved in your care or the payment of your care.
+Your request must be in writing, and it must (1) describe the specific information you want to limit, (2) whether you want to limit our use, disclosure, or both, and (3) to whom you want the limits to apply.
+Generally, we are not required to agree to your request, and we will notify you if we are unable to agree.
+However, we must agree to your request if your request concerns disclosure of your information to you and a health plan, or to someone on your behalf, or for out-of-pocket paid in full treatment or services.

 Right to breach notification

-You have the right to choose someone to act on your behalf.
-If you have given someone medical power of attorney or if someone is your legal guardian, that person can exercise your rights and make choices about your health information.
+You have the right to choose a representative to act on your behalf.
+If you have given someone medical power of attorney, that person can exercise your rights and make choices about your health information.
 We will make efforts to verify the person you designate has this authority and can act for you before we take any action.